Kong/docs.konghq.com/app/_hub/kong-inc/post-function/how-to/_index.md

 * {{site.base_gateway}} adds latency headers to responses, such as `X-Kong-Upstream-Latency` and `X-Kong-Proxy-Latency`.
 While you can turn these headers on or off in `kong.conf`, they have fixed names that can't be configured.

-To change any header names, you have to set up a Post-function plugin instance that runs in the `header_filter` phase.
+To change any header names, set up a Post-function plugin instance that runs in the `header_filter` phase.

 1. Create a {{site.base_gateway}} service: